NicholasMcRae/Software-Research/README.md

-Miscellaneous software research, notes on various books, documentation, and tutorials.
+Research that's currently focused on software architecture and best practices